ErikEJ/erikej.github.io/_drafts/2024-xx-xx-dacfx-codeanalysis.md

 To add additional rules (your own or the third party rules listed above), you must manually place the .NET Framework rules .ddl in the following read only location on your system:

-For you convenience, I have published two NuGet packages with precompiled rule .dll files, that you can download, unzip and manually copy to the correct location.
+For your convenience, I have published two NuGet packages with precompiled rule .dll files, that you can download, unzip and manually copy to the correct location.

 [SqlServer.Rules](https://www.nuget.org/packages/ErikEJ.DacFX.SqlServer.Rules/)